FusionAuth/fusionauth-site/site/_posts/2023-02-03-single-sign-on-laravel-fusionauth.md

 SSO-based authentication eases the process of signing in to applications, and it's a popular choice for many organizations.
 In this article, you learned about SSO and authentication platforms like [FusionAuth](https://fusionauth.io/), as well as how you can integrate a Laravel application with FusionAuth to successfully enable SSO-based authentication.

-Get your hands dirty by [downloading FusionAuth](https://fusionauth.io/download) on your end and set up SSO for your Laravel app today.
+Get your hands dirty by [downloading FusionAuth for free](https://fusionauth.io/download) and set up SSO for your Laravel app today.